Individual Counselling for Adults (Ages 18+)

 • I have successfully completed more than 2000 hours of supervised practice and I am working towards completion of the required licensing examinations.

 Hello, my name is Sulin.
-I am a Registered Psychologist in Alberta, practicing individual therapy with adults on a range of clinical and mental health concerns.
+I am a Registered Psychologist in Alberta, practicing individual therapy with adults and mature youth (16years+) on a range of clinical and mental health concerns.
 I work with people who feel anxious, depressed, who have experienced trauma, loss, abuse, or assault, who are dealing with life transitions, identity development, or who are looking to enhance their mental wellbeing and psychological resilience.
 My practice is deliberately inclusive of people with a range of identities (e.g., gender, immigrant status, race/ethnicity, sexual orientation).
 If it works for you, please contact me at sulin@claritypsychology.ca to set up a consultation to consider working together.

 Approach to Counselling: